 It is a good idea to rotate leadership of a small group.
-In an intercessory prayer group, the leader is not expected to do all the praying nor are they expected to do much teaching.
-The leaders job is simply to facilitate an atmosphere of prayer by:
+In an intercessory prayer group, the leader is not expected to do all the praying nor are they supposed to do much teaching.
+The facilitator’s job is to invite an atmosphere of prayer by:

 - Ensuring the different guidelines are applied

 - Reminding the group that they are coming together to pray for others, now is not the time to bring up personal prayer needs of members of the group.